python/cpython/Doc/tutorial/errors.rst

    ... except (RuntimeError, TypeError, NameError):
    ...     pass

-A class in an :keyword:`except` clause is compatible with an exception if it is the same class or a base class thereof (but not the other way around --- an *except clause* listing a derived class is not compatible with a base class).
+A class in an :keyword:`except` clause matches exceptions which are instances of the class itself or one of its derived classes (but not the other way around --- an *except clause* listing a derived class does not match instances of its base classes).
 For example, the following code will print B, C, D in that order::

    class B(Exception):